 Where have I heard of VCT before?

-Founded in 1993 by Dr. Douglas Humphreys and Mr. Kenneth W. Watkinson, Vehicle Control Technologies, Inc. (VCT) is a valued member of vehicle design teams at Navy shipbuilders, weapon system prime contractors and Navy laboratories.
+Founded in 1993 by Dr. Douglas E. Humphreys and Mr. Kenneth W. Watkinson, Vehicle Control Technologies, Inc. (VCT) is a valued member of vehicle design teams at Navy shipbuilders, weapon system prime contractors and Navy laboratories.
 The VCT team continues a commitment to excellence and service spanning more than 40 years – 30 years in the private industry (Titan Research & Technologies) and 10 in the Navy laboratory system.
-VCT is a small business with 8 employees, having started as a transition of personnel and technology from the ARAP group of Titan Research and Technologies.
+VCT is a small business, having started as a transition of personnel and technology from the ARAP group of Titan Research and Technologies.

-What kinds of underwater vehicles do you specialize in?
+What kinds of unmanned vehicles do you specialize in?

 What's different about your products?

 Our typical customer is a systems integrator that is pushing the edge of vehicle performance or who wants to come up to speed quickly and offer a new system to the marketplace.
 Our products are designed to a control specification for the performance required by your mission, and we do the right level of hydro modeling and simulation to make sure hydro issues never come up on your list of program risks.

 What kind of modeling and simulation do you do?

 VCT has a capability unique in the industry for predicting the hydrodynamic and aerodynamic coefficients of all types of undersea and airborne vehicles prior to scale-model testing.
 This capability is based on analytical, computational fluid dynamics (CFD) and semi-analytical predictive techniques developed over the past 30 years and applied successfully to hundreds of vehicles.